Bargsteen/Bargsteen.github.io/content/blog/testinggophercise_one.md

   }
 }
 ```
-The newline characters (`\n`) are important, as the `fmt.Fscanf`call in `runQuiz`expects it between each answer.
-Notice the `go`keyword before `getAndSendAnswer`; I forgot it the first time around which caused a deadlock.
-The lesson learned: when testing functions used a goroutines, remember to also use the `go`keyword in your tests, as the results might be completely different.
+The newline characters (`\n`) are important, as the `fmt.Fscanf` call in `runQuiz` expects it between each answer.
+Notice the `go` keyword before `getAndSendAnswer`; I forgot it the first time around which caused a deadlock.
+The lesson learned: when testing functions used a goroutines, remember to also use the `go` keyword in your tests, as the results might be completely different.

 And now for the final part that I decided to test.
-The `runQuiz`function.
-Since it deals with a `Timer`I had to create my own `Reader`type, which sleeps in between reads.
+The `runQuiz` function.
+Since it deals with a `Timer`, I had to create my own `Reader` type, which sleeps in between reads.
 It could definitely have been achieved in a different and more elegant fashion, which wouldn’t delay the execution of the tests, but this will serve for now.
 It is basically a wrapper around the `strings.NewReader`:
 ```
 type slowReader struct {
   r     io.Reader